Risks & risk management

 Managing our risks

+In its activities, Eastnine is exposed to various kinds of risk.
 Risk management is handled by the Company’s management in accordance with relevant policies that have been established by the Board.

 Eastnine manages its own capital for the purpose of achieving the Company’s financial targets and ultimately the overarching goal of return to the shareholders.
 Financial governance and capital structure are regulated by the Company’s financial policy, which ultimate aim is to achieve balanced and low financial expenses considering the inherent risks of the chosen strategy.
+The debt financing base is diverse, and includes several banks in various European countries.

 Eastnine monitors the development on the property and office markets as well as of the demand from tenants relating to the design of office space, in order to be able to customise office premises according to needs and wishes.
-The risk of negative value changes is primarily handled by offering modern and attractive office and logistics premises in the best locations, and thereby attracting and retaining stable tenants, which reduces the risk of vacancies and rent reduction levels.
+The risk of negative value changes is primarily handled by offering modern and attractive office premises in the best locations, and thereby attracting and retaining stable tenants, which reduces the risk of vacancies and rent reduction levels.

 Sustainability risks